ObengKojo23/ObengKojo23/README.md

 - An NLP Machine Learning Project that will be shared soon.

 ## 🌱 I’m currently learning
-- Data Science and Data Engineering Skills.
+- Data Science and Data Engineering.
 - Spanish Language

 ## 🌐 Connect with me: